Smart Tourism: 5G Tourism in West of England

 Our project contribution

-The University of Bristol Smart Internet Lab contributes extensive knowledge and expertise in 5G network design.
-The 5G Smart Tourism project will utilise the University of Bristol’s 5GUK Test Network, which includes 3GPP 4G, 5G New Radio, non-3GPP mmWave and Wi-Fi radio access technologies, as well as, key 5G core network elements such as Mobile Edge Computing, Network Function Virtualisation and Network Slicing.
-This important UK national asset provides access to radio spectrum at 2.6GHz, 3.5GHz, 26GHz and 60GHz.
+The University of Bristol Smart Internet Lab contributed extensive knowledge and expertise in 5G network design.
+The 5G Smart Tourism project utilised the University of Bristol’s 5GUK Test Network, which includes 3GPP 4G, 5G New Radio, non-3GPP mmWave and Wi-Fi radio access technologies, as well as, key 5G core network elements such as Mobile Edge Computing, Network Function Virtualisation and Network Slicing.
+This important UK national asset provided access to radio spectrum at 2.6GHz, 3.5GHz, 26GHz and 60GHz.

 Senior Research Associates:

 - Dr John Harris - Technical lead on the Smart Tourism project in charge of work package 2 delivery within the consortium.

 - Mr Ben Thomas - Primary software architect responsible for cloud and orchestration of network elements.